 In this section SOFIE industrial partner report on their exploitation efforts and future work.
+It should be noted the level of future exploitation and related activities vary amongst the partners due to market traction.

 4.1.1 ASM Terni SPA